fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Production).

-*Blueprint:* On the surface, inside the code-locked chest under the Sun Shade near the Crater.
+*Blueprint:* On the surface, on the table under the Sun Shade near the Crater.

 *Cost:* 4x [Building Material](#building-material)